-Are you baffled about the best way to plan your furniture layout to look great AND be comfortable and convenient too?
+Do you know the best way to plan your furniture arrangements to look great, be comfortable AND convenient too?
 Did you know there are smart solutions even for those weird shaped rooms that don’t even seem meant to be lived in?
 Read on.
 This is how a great furniture layout can improve the quality of your life at home more than you imagined.

-are you a little Mystified about how to plan your furniture layout?
+are you Mystified about how to plan your furniture layout?

 key clue: lining your furniture along the walls is not a good default solution

 You might think that, if nothing else, the room looks more spacious, when actually it looks like a waiting room.
 It’s not the most functional solution, either.

 An attractive, welcoming furniture layout, combining both functionality with comfort, isn’t hard to develop.
 BUT it does require thoughtful planning and a reality check here and there.

 A good furniture plan is more layered than just positioning the sofa in front of the flat screen.

 The better question is “What does a good furniture layout dO besides just sit there?”

 Your furnishings are there to serve you.
 Planning your furniture layout to provide more comfort, convenience and greater livability at home, is a very achievable endgame.